How Home Appraisal Values Affect Buying and Selling a Home

 Lower the Offer

 A low appraisal can end up saving you money.
 Maybe your excitement to buy the house caused you to offer too much.
 Or perhaps the seller’s emotional connection caused them to over-price the home.
 In either case, an accurate appraisal can help both parties readjust their expectations and settle on the fair market price.
 Ultimately, the seller usually doesn’t have much choice other than lowering their price.
-No lender will approve a mortgage for more than a home is worth on paper.
+No mortgage lender will approve a loan for more than a home is worth on paper.

 Make a Larger Down Payment